 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise DART's basic financial statements.
-The combining statements of fiduciary net position and combining statements of changes in fiduciary net position, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory section, other supplementary information, and statistical section, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.